iste19/stats220/README.md

 4. unknown
 5. unknown

-**note**: For all the above projects, R code is used in Rstudio.
+**Disclaimer**: For all the above projects, R code is used in Rstudio.
 Some packaged required to install is magick and tidyverse.

 *Useful R [tips and tricks](https://www.dataquest.io/blog/rstudio-tips-tricks-shortcuts/)*